 It’s important to note that the NCCN guidelines are intended for a healthcare provider audience and require a password-protected account with the NCCN to access.
-However, Patient Central Associates are well-versed in the recommendations provided within the guidelines and are happy to discuss options with patients, caregivers and medical professionals.
+However, PanCAN Patient Services Case Managers are well-versed in the recommendations provided within the guidelines and are happy to discuss options with patients, caregivers and medical professionals.

 “We are here to help patients navigate through their options and find the best healthcare team and treatment strategy.
 Seeing pancreatic cancer specialists, physicians who diagnose and treat a high volume of pancreatic cancer patients, improves outcomes.
 We at PanCAN strongly recommend you consult with pancreatic cancer specialists who have experience diagnosing and treating the disease – these are the doctors most likely to adhere to the most up-to-date recommendations included within the NCCN guidelines,” Moravek said.